Introduction

 Can I use an ozone generator in a small, enclosed space?

-No—ensure proper ventilation to avoid dangerous ozone accumulation, as small spaces can trap ozone and prolong exposure risks.
+It’s important to have proper ventilation to prevent dangerous ozone buildup, as small spaces can trap ozone and increase exposure risks.

 What should I do if I accidentally re-entered a treated space too soon?